Evotushon/Minimal-Base-MHRise-Database-with-Python/README.md

 ## Changelogs

+`0.0.2`

+* Started making the classes used for making an object of each object for its category (armors, items, monsters, skills)
+* Made so that the program occupies less memory and takes less to be used and coded
+* Fixed some errors in this file

 `0.0.1`

 * Started the Project
 * Initialized the repo
-* Imagine starting to script and then writing the README.md file when you can just start writing and then coding and release it in the 0.0.25
+* Imagine starting to script and then writing the README.md file when you can just start writing and then coding and release it in the 0.0.2